-While the Company has no source of revenue, it believes it has sufficient cash resources to meet its administrative overhead and maintain its mineral investments on a care and maintenance basis, depending on future events, to December 31, 2017.
-The Company estimates its administrative overhead for fiscal 2017 to be approximately \$300,000.
-In order to meet future expenditures and cover administrative and exploration costs beyond December 31, 2017, the Company will need to raise additional financing.
+The Company estimates its administrative overhead for fiscal 2019 to be approximately \$300,000.
+In order to meet the Company's current and future plans for the Kenwest, Goudreau, Rockstar, Dog Lake and Midas projects, as well as meet its administrative overhead, for the near term, the Company will be required to complete a financing.
 Although the Company has been successful in raising funds to date, there can be no assurance that adequate funding will be available in the future, or under terms favourable to the Company.
 See "Risk Factors" below and "Caution Regarding Forward-Looking Statements" above.